Skip to Content

 The Connector SDK that Jitterbit uses to develop new platform connectivity is now offered to developers to create new connectors for their organization. this has also allowed us to create Connector Builder, a point-and-click interface for non-developers to quickly stand up new, branded connectivity to REST-based interfaces.

 Connectors that you create as well as the standard Jitterbit-provided connectors are now consistent, with all connections being configured using connectors that are accessed from the design component palette.
-See Connectors for all connectors that are available in Cloud Studio.
+See Connectors for all connectors that are available in Integration Studio.

 To establish connectivity, you start by using a connector to create a connection to the resource.
 Once a connection is configured, activity types associated with those connections can then be placed into operations on the design canvas and configured as sources or targets in a project.
 An endpoint refers to a specific connection and its activities.